bantolov/RhetosWorkshop/Day4/day4.md

 Assignment notes and common issues:

-* When testing row permissions, you can return the Web.config to the old configuration:
-  `<add key="BuiltinAdminOverride" value="True" />`, if you have changed it previously while testing Basic permissions.
+* When testing row permissions, you can return the app's settings to the old configuration values (set AllClaimsForUsers or AllClaimsForAnonymous), if you have changed it previously while testing Basic permissions.
 * Basic permissions (claims) and row permissions are working at the same time.
   For example, for a user to read an entity, he or she should have both: